Size chart for rossignol skate ski boots. Rossignol ski boots

 Slip

-• Skating double guide groove - a double groove for increased stability in the rolling phase.
+• Skating double guide groove – double groove for increased stability during the rolling phase.

-• Numeric finish - skis are processed during the application of the structure, leaving a minimum of lint, making the skis ready for use immediately after purchase
+• Numeric finish - treatment of skis when applying the structure, leaving a minimum of lint, making the skis ready for use immediately after purchase

 holding

-• R-Skin is the technology of oil-free classic skis.
-The special skin ensures that it stays in place in all weather conditions.
+• R-Skin – oil-free technology classic skis.
+A special casing ensures grip in all weather conditions.
 Refers to .

-• R-Grip is a special material under the last that will provide good grip at temperatures around 0 degrees.
+• R-Grip is a special material under the pad that will provide good grip at temperatures around 0 degrees.

-• AR Positrack and AR Plus are different types of notches for recreational skis.
+• AR Positrack and AR Plus - different types of notches for recreational skis.

-The French company Rossignol, founded in 1907, has reached significant heights in the world over the years of its existence. skiing.
-The goal of the brand is to produce ultra-light shoes that will give you a comfortable riding experience, complete control over your skis.
-Ski Rossignol boots considered one of the best and highly valued by both amateurs and masters of skiing.
+The French company Rossignol, founded in 1907, has reached significant heights in the world over the years. skiing.
+The brand's goal is to produce ultra-light shoes that will provide a comfortable riding experience and full control over the skis.
+Rossignol ski boots are considered one of the best and are highly valued by both amateurs and skiers.

-Cross-country skiing shoes have an anatomical shape.
-The upper of the shoe is made of materials with high level thermal insulation that does not let water through.
+Cross-country ski shoes have an anatomical shape.
+The upper of the shoe is made of materials with high level thermal insulation that does not allow water to pass through.
 The interior is thermoformable and has a durable polyester lining.
-Carbon outsole for boots classic move non-sloping, bends well, has a low profile.
-Shoes for skating has a firmer sole, a high level of fixation.
+The carbon sole of the boots for a classic ride is non-sloping, bends well, and has a low profile.
+Shoes for skating has a harder sole and a high level of fixation.

-The NNN binding securely holds the boot to the ski, giving a clear transmission of actions and smooth movements.
+The NNN binding securely holds the boot on the ski, giving clear transmission of actions and smooth movements.

-Among the ski boots, both beginners and successful skiers who practice freeride on an untouched slope or perform somersaults on jumps will find their option.
-The shoe is characterized by a classic 4-clip design and a comparatively wider last.
+Among the ski boots, both beginners and successful skiers who practice freeride on an untouched slope or perform somersaults on springboards will find their own option.
+The shoe is characterized by a classic design with 4 clips and a relatively wider last.
 The outer boot has a lightweight honeycomb structure.
-The interior is thermoformed.
-Thinsulate, the best material among analogues, is used as a heater.
-The energy of ski boots is channeled into the boot for dynamism, agility and control.
+The liner is thermoformed.
+Thinsulate, the best material among analogues, is used as insulation.
+The energy of the ski shoe is directed to the boot for dynamism, agility, and control of movements.

 Advantages and disadvantages

 Owners of the brand's ski boots note their high quality and durability.
-The advantages for many are a well-thought-out leg support system, taking into account the anatomy of the leg, ease of wearing.
+The advantages for many are a well-thought-out leg support system, consideration of the anatomy of the leg, and ease of wear.

-As small minuses, water from melted snow gets into the boot, as well as the fact that inner part stays wet after a long ride.
+Small disadvantages include water from melted snow getting into the boot, and also the fact that inner part remains wet after long rides.

-Rossignol ski boots represent several areas, each of which offers a division into series:
+Rossignol ski boots represent several directions, each of which is divided into series:

-• Classic - a line for classic cross-country skiing;
+• Classic - line for classic cross-country skiing;

 • Skate - shoes for skating;